10 players we’re most gutted took the Saudi cash: Duran, Veiga, Neymar…

 The youngest ever captain of a Champions League team, Neves left Porto at the age of 20 to join Wolves – back when they were in the Championship.

 The Portuguese midfielder was an indelible part of Wolves’ promotion and subsequent consolidation as a Premier League club.
-And now he’s Al-Hilal.
+And now he’s with Al-Hilal.

-There’s a parallel universe in which Neves played in elite European competition throughout his twenties.
 He certainly possesses the ability to have done.
 But in this universe, money evidently talks loudest.

 Aleksandar Mitrovic